A telescope pointing towards the sky inside a planetarium, framed by a dome structure against a colorful sunset.

 Museum of Natural History and Planetarium, Providence

-Erin P.: The Museum of Natural History and Planetarium offers a wide variety of shows in their dome theater.
+Erin P. said: The Museum of Natural History and Planetarium offers a wide variety of shows in their dome theater.
 They use a Zeiss projector to project stars, planets and constellations to imitate the night sky.
 Shows are held on Saturday and Sundays at 2:00PM, and run about 30 minutes.
 Click here for their upcoming show schedule.
 They recommend that you arrive early to purchase your tickets.

 Cost: $3/person (includes museum admission); Children under age 4 are not permitted in the planetarium.